NMock2 RemotingException ByRef value type parameter cannot be null

 2008 - another great year

-In work I don’t think I ever learned so much in one year (TFS, SOA, MSBuild, WCF, Oracle just to mention a few things I have touched during the year).
-But it come to a cost - where I also lost my ability to leave work at work when I go home.
-I’ll try to improve that next year - which won’t be hard since I will...
+In work, I don’t think I ever learned so much in one year (TFS, SOA, MSBuild, WCF, Oracle, just to mention a few things I have touched during the year).
+But it came at a cost—I lost my ability to leave work at work when I go home.
+I’ll try to improve that next year, which won’t be hard since I will be home with Abbe for about six months.

 Read More